-The scientific payload consists of three instruments (Table 4.1.1), provided by consortia led by Principal Investigators (PIs) in return for guaranteed observing time.
+The scientific payload consists of three instruments (Table 4.2.1), provided by consortia led by Principal Investigators (PIs) in return for guaranteed observing time.

-PACS (Photodetector Array Camera and Spectrometer) is a short-wavelength camera and low- to medium-resolution spectrometer covering wavelengths up to about 205 $\mu$ m.
+PACS (Photo detector Array Camera and Spectrometer) is a short-wavelength camera and low- to medium-resolution spectrometer covering wavelengths up to about 205 μ m.
 It employs four detector arrays: two bolometer arrays for photometry, and two photoconductor arrays for spectroscopy.
-PACS can be operated either as a photometer, fully sampling an FOV of 1.75x3.5 arcmin on the sky simultaneously in two broadband colours (either of the 60-85 or 85-130 $\mu$ m bands plus the 130-210 $\mu$ m band), or as an integral field line spectrometer covering just under 1 arcmin square on the sky with a resolution in the range 1000-4000 depending on wavelength.
+PACS can be operated either as a photometer, fully sampling an FOV of 1.75x3.5 arcmin on the sky simultaneously in two broadband colours (either of the 60-85 or 85-130 μ m bands plus the 130-210 μ m band), or as an integral field line spectrometer covering just under 1 arcmin square on the sky with a resolution in the range 1000-4000 depending on wavelength.

-SPIRE (Spectral and Photometric Imaging REceiver) is a long-wavelength camera and low- to medium-resolution spectrometer covering wavelengths longer than 200 $\mu$ m.
+SPIRE (Spectral and Photometric Imaging REceiver) is a long-wavelength camera and low- to medium-resolution spectrometer covering wavelengths longer than 200 μ m.
 It comprises an imaging photometer and a Fourier Transform Spectrometer (FTS), both of which use bolometer detector arrays with individual feedhorns for each detector.
 There are five arrays in total: three dedicated to photometry, and two for spectroscopy and spectrophotometry.
-As a photometer, SPIRE covers a large 4x8 arcmin field on the sky that is imaged in three colours (centred on 250, 360, 520 $\mu$ m simultaneously), and in spectroscopy a field approximately 2.6 arcmin across with a resolution of order 100.
+As a photometer, SPIRE covers a large 4x8 arcmin field on the sky that is imaged in three colours (centred on 250 μ m, 360 μ m, 520 μ m simultaneously), and in spectroscopy a field approximately 2.6 arcmin across with a resolution of order 100.